Best Pushchairs for Small Cars 2026 — Honest Boot Space Guide

 Manufacturers give you folded dimensions — length, width, height.
 What they don’t tell you is how those dimensions interact with the specific shape of your car boot.
 A pushchair that’s technically small enough may still not fit if your boot has an angled floor, a step at the opening, or wheel arches that eat into the usable space.
 Wheels don’t always sit straight in an angled boot.
 The shape matters as much as the volume.

 If at all possible, fold the pushchair you’re considering and actually put it in your car boot before you buy.
 If you can’t do that, measure your boot carefully — not just the volume in litres but the actual usable dimensions at the opening and at floor level — and compare against the folded pushchair measurements with some margin to spare.
+And don’t force it.
+A pushchair jammed into a boot at an angle is a pushchair asking to come back with a bent frame or damaged wheels.
+If it doesn’t fit easily, it doesn’t fit.

 How small is too small?

 Boot volume is measured in litres, but as a standalone figure it can mislead.
 Shape matters enormously.
 A 300-litre boot that’s wide and shallow may be more useful for a pushchair than a 350-litre boot that’s narrow and deep.
+Some cars are genuinely challenging regardless of shape:

 • Fiat 500 — 185 litres.
 One of the smallest boots on UK roads.
 Ultra-compact pushchair only, and even then it will be tight with anything else in the boot.